artjom-webcode/my-top-movies/README.md

 - React (with hooks: `useState`, `useEffect`)
 - OMDb API for fetching movie data
 - `localStorage` for persisting the watchlist across sessions

-## 📌 Notes

-- API key is stored in the `KEY` constant.
-- Search requests are cancelled on the fly using `AbortController` to prevent race conditions.
-- Error messages are gracefully handled and displayed.
-- After adding a movie to the Wished list, the search input is automatically cleared.

----

-Let me know if you want this turned into a real `README.md` file or need a version with screenshots or usage examples!